Cayo Santa Maria Scuba diving is a breeze this day, the water is warm and the visibility in April 2022 is amazing.

 Normally, you pay in advance at your hotel, where you get a ticket that you need to bring with you.
 For the one-day scuba diving trip with two immersions, I paid $75, including all the gear for the day.

-Arriving at the Marina Gaviota, where the dive center is located (next to a little bar where you can get soft drinks and pay by credit card), the first thing you will do is sort all the equipment you need.
+Arriving at the Marina Gaviota, where the dive center is located (next to a little bar where you can get soft drinks and pay ONLY by credit card), the first thing you will do is sort all the equipment you need.

 Prepping For Todays Cayo Santa Maria Scuba Diving